everettbu/Calendar-DSL/README.md

 - date: the date of the event in YYYY-MM-DD format
 - color: the color of the event (default is black)

-The events.js file is used to populate your web-based calendar application.
+The events.js file is used to populate the web-based calendar application.